Self-Host in 15 Minutes

 docker compose up -d

-This starts PostgreSQL, MinIO (storage), the security scanner, and the Tank web app.
+This starts PostgreSQL, RustFS (storage), the security scanner, and the Tank web app.
 Database tables are created automatically on first boot.

 4. Open the Setup Wizard